hobo71/wpsso-tweet-a-quote/README.md

 <p>WPSSO and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).</p>

-<h4>WPSSO (Core Plugin) Prerequisite</h4>
+<h3>WPSSO Core Plugin Prerequisite</h3>

-<p>WPSSO Tweet a Quote is an extension for the WPSSO (Core Plugin) &mdash; which creates complete &amp; accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.</p>
+<p>WPSSO Tweet a Quote is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.</p>

 <h2>Installation</h2>

-<h4>Install and Uninstall</h4>
+<h3>Install and Uninstall</h3>

 <ul>
 <li><a href="https://wpsso.com/docs/plugins/wpsso-tweet-a-quote/installation/install-the-plugin/">Install the WPSSO TAQ Plugin</a></li>